yasuoka/hd/README.md

 hd.c
 ====

-A small implementation of printing hexadecimal dump in C
+A small implementation of printing hexadecimal dump with ascii string in C

 hd2.c is for more restricted systems(eg. bootloader).